 Because film logos are usually created by the movie’s art department who are primarily set designers, not graphic artists.
 A film logo only has to be considered within the context of the screen and story.
 Their purpose, first and foremost, is to serve the needs of the film.
 It’s just another of many elements needed for storytelling.
 There is no real comparison to the real world outside of the film frame.

 Meaning that when you and your artist Brent Boates started designing No Ghost you were aiming for something that just would look convincing as a company logo within the context of the film?
 That said, did you still look to the real world for inspiration?
 Was it important that the logo looks like something you might find in New York backstreet?

 Absolutely.
 When I was art directing at National Lampoon magazine, half the time I was designing parodies and they had to be perfect graphically speaking.
 Plus I was always a student (and teacher) of design, so I was constantly observing.

 And did the logo have to be pragmatic in any way?
 I ask this because I read once that the Zorin Industries logo for the Bond film A View to a Kill had to look a certain way because the film borrowed an airship from the Fuji Corporation for some long shots, hence the logo created for close-ups had to look similar.
 I always wondered whether, because the logo feels so perfect, something like this might be the case with Ghostbusters?

 Actually, logos created for films are never thought out to that extent unless the script is like ours was and specifically called for the logo to be on seen on cars, on buildings as well as on hand props etc.

-As well as No Ghost you were also you involved in another iconic graphic project, the 1968 Mexico Olympics branding.
-How does the process of creating identity for fact differ to creating for film?
+As well as No Ghost you were also you involved in another iconic graphic design project, the 1968 Mexico Olympics branding.
+How does the process of creating an identity for fact differ to creating for a film?